Purp1eW0lf/Blue-Team-Notes/README.md

 </details>

 TShark is the terminal implementation of Wireshark.
+Both Tshark and Wireshark can read captured network traffic (PCAPs).

-There are resource advantadges to using TShark, as you are keeping everything command line and can pre-filter before you even ingest and read a file.
+There are resource advantages to using TShark, as you are keeping everything command line and can pre-filter before you even ingest and read a file.
+A meaty pcap will take a while to be ingested by Wireshark on the other hand.
+But once ingested, Wireshark proves to be the better option.
+If you're in a hurry, TShark will give you the answers you need at break-neck speed!

 ---